Techy-Nature/ETHERTALE/README.md

 ### Prerequisites

-You'll need the images and music to go with the HTML file.
+You'll need the images, fonts and music to go with the HTML file.
 You can download the "export" folder, and you should be good to go after double-clicking the html file.
 Twine text-based games are pretty easy to play on most computer systems, even slow ones.

 ### Installing